Keyboard shortcuts

 just harness-replay-browser

-Browser harness artifacts are written under:
+Browser harness artifacts are written under artifacts/harness/browser/.

-When debugging browser failures, check web-serve.log for bundle and runtime startup issues.
+Check web-serve.log for bundle and runtime startup issues.
 Check preflight_report.json for browser prerequisites including Node, Playwright, and app URL.
 Check timeout_diagnostics.json for authoritative and normalized snapshots and per-instance log tails.
 Playwright screenshots and traces are stored under each instance data_dir in playwright-artifacts/.

 Frontend Shell Roadmap